Tubestr/tubestr-ios/Docs/MyTubeProtocolSpec.md

 - `by` — `npub` of signer (parent or delegated child key)
 - Optional `v` (e.g. `"v": 1`) for forward compatibility.

-### 5.1 Follow Messages - DEPRECATED

-**Follow relationships have been removed** in favor of MDK group membership.
-The social graph is now determined entirely by who is in which Marmot groups.

-**Migration**: Fresh installs required.
-No backward compatibility with follow-based builds.

-**Replacement**: Use MDK APIs directly:
-- `mdkActor.getGroups()` - list all groups the parent is in
-- `mdkActor.getMembers(inGroup:)` - see who's in each group
-- `groupMembershipCoordinator.addMembers()` - invite another family
-- `groupMembershipCoordinator.removeMembers()` - remove a family

 ### 5.2 Video Share (Parent-Only Groups)
 - Type: `t = "mytube/video_share"`